history-lab/archiving-digital-records/2024/06-github.md

 # Codespace Requirements
 * Free GitHub account
 * Codespace is free for personal accounts with up to 15 GB storage and 120 processor hours
-    * shuts down automatically after a period of disuse
+    * shuts down automatically after an idle period
 ---
 # So, what is GitHub?
 In addition to Codespaces, which is a fairly new and small part of GitHub -